 1) One who eats bread, and it satisfies their hunger, is biblically obligated to recite Birchas HaMazon (Benching), as the Posuk Says(Devarim 8:10) "V'Achalta, V'Savata, U'Verachta- You shall eat, You shall be satiated, and you shall bless [and thank Hashem]" (See Talmud Brachos 48b)

-The sages required reciting Birchas HaMazon after eating a Kzayis of bread (approximately 1.1 fl. oz.) within a certain time frame known as Kdei Achilas Pras (around 3-4 minutes), even if it hasn't satiated you.
+The sages required reciting Birchas HaMazon after eating a Kzayis of bread (approximately 1.1 fl. oz.) within a certain time frame known as Kdei Achilas Pras (ideally around 2 minutes, and B'dieved up to 4 minutes.
+See Aruch Hashulchan Siman 202:8 and Shmiras Shabbos K’Hilchasa Siman48:10.
+There are more lenient opinions that give up to 9 minutes, but best to not rely on this unless extremely necessary), even if it hasn't satiated you.

 If less than a Kzayis of bread was eaten, no Benching (or any Bracha Achrona) is required.
 (Unlike the Bracha of Hamotzi, where even on a small bite, the Bracha is required.)
 (Mishna Berura Siman 184: 21 and 22)

 Women are obligated in Birchas HaMazon.
 (Though there is a debate amongst the Poskim if their obligation is biblical or rabbinical.
 See Mishna Berura Siman 186:1 and 2.
 See also Shu"t Chasam Sofer Orach Chaim Siman 48, Aruch HaShulchan 184:3 and Shulchan Aruch HaRav 184:1)